Zula2000/set08101-Web_Tech-Group37/README.md

 Due Date: 3PM on Friday the 28th of Feburary 2025.

+# Webpage Description
+Our plan is to create a text-based adventure web game where you awake in a forest and have to navigate your way to safety while avoiding the dangers of the forest.
+This will be done by using hyperlinks to other pages as options, this will be how you progress your story.
+There will be a home page which will act as your start page where you can start your adventure.

 # Design Plan
 We are planning a a text based adventure game within in a website, the webiste will have a start screen that will lead to a series of pages that have options (actions that your character will take), each option will progress to a different page with different outcomes and more options to continue your text based story.